 From a highly centralized definition of CSR, India has moved to a more traditional and liberal approach to CSR.
 Today, however, the principle of philanthropy rooted in Indian philosophy (and resulting from the Gandhian tradition) continues to bear fruit.
 CSR is extremely dynamic in this country which, just like China, seems to have a CSR bright future ahead.

 - More information on CSR in India in our article: CSR in India.

 - More information on CSR in Brazil in our article: CSR in Brazil.

 CSR and CSR Standards in Scandinavia

 - More information on CSR in Scandinavia in our article: CSR in Scandinavia.

 The CSR trends of today

 At present, CSR is evolving.
-Companies seek to define new ways of acting for sustainable development, in order to improve their performance and also their image.
-CSR also benefits from technological and economic developments and is therefore likely to change very rapidly.
-There are, however, some trends in CSR.
+Companies seek to define new ways to contribute to sustainable development in order to improve their image, but also their performance and their chances of investment and thriving in the long term.
+CSR is also benefiting from technological and economic developments and the best practices today are likely to change very rapidly.

 CSR communication is one of the most considered and adopted areas in recent years.
 Companies are looking for new ways to make their efforts known, to have the public value them, and to account for their image in terms of CSR.

 - More on our page: How to put HR in the service of CSR